An act relating to school safety; creating s. 1006.147,

 anonymously report such an act.
 However, this paragraph does not

-authorize formal disciplinary action solely on the basis of an
+permit formal disciplinary action to be based solely on an

-(g) A procedure for promptly investigating a report of
+(g) A procedure for the prompt investigation of a report of

-bullying or harassment and designating the persons responsible
+bullying or harassment and the persons responsible for the

-for the investigation.
-The investigation of a reported act of
+investigation.
+The investigation of a reported act of bullying or

-bullying or harassment is deemed to be a school-related activity
+harassment is deemed to be a school-related activity and begins

-(h) A process for investigating whether a reported act of
+(h) A process to investigate whether a reported act of

-bullying or harassment is within the jurisdiction of the district
+bullying or harassment is within the scope of the district school

-school system and, if not, a process for referring such an act to
+system and, if not, a process for referral of such an act to the

-(j) A procedure for referring victims and perpetrators of
+(j) A procedure to refer victims and perpetrators of

 bullying or harassment for counseling.